-Medicines and supplements: Overusing pain relievers containing phenacetin may increase your risk of this cancer.
+- Medications and supplements: Overusing pain relievers containing phenacetin may increase your risk of this cancer.
 Herbal supplements containing aristolochic acid might also increase your risk.

-Family history: Some bladder cancers run in families.
+- Family history: Some bladder cancers run in families.
 Urothelial cancer is more common in families with Lynch syndrome, an inherited condition that makes people more likely to get several types of cancer.

-Other factors: Other factors that can lead to papillary urothelial carcinoma include:
+Other factors that can lead to papillary urothelial carcinoma include: